Last update of this page: March 23, 2026

 singularity pull docker://julia

 Singularity uses a single flat sif file for storing containers.
-The singularity pull
+The singularity pull command does the

 conversion from Docker format to the singularity format.